• Skip to primary navigation

 Jump to Recipe

-Learn how to fill a fondant covered cake with any kind of filling you like, including fruit or heavy cream filling.
+Learn how to fill a fondant-covered cake with any kind of filling you like, including fruit or heavy cream.

 motocycle cake with fondant

-This has always been the big question for me when I've started making fondant cakes years ago.
-How to be able to fill a fondant covered with a fruit and cream filling without ruining the whole ensemble?
+When I started making fondant cakes years ago, this was always the big question for me: How can I fill a fondant cake with fruit and cream without ruining the whole ensemble?

-Fondant cakes are great to look at, but most of the time, not really a joy to eat.
-Actually, most of the time they look better than they taste.
-At least, that is what I thought until I discovered a way of filling the fondant cake with a good tasting filling without causing the fondant to melt.
+Fondant cakes are great to look at, but they are usually not a joy to eat.
+Actually, they look better than they taste.
+At least, that is what I thought until I discovered a way of filling the fondant cake with a good-tasting filling without causing the fondant to melt.

-Normally, fondant-covered cakes are filled with buttercream and buttercream only, buttercream made with tons of icing sugar and butter, a drop or two of flavoring and that's it!
-Heavy, overly sweet and completely boring, I was never able to eat more than 3 bites from such a fondant cake slice.
+Normally, fondant-covered cakes are filled with buttercream and buttercream only; buttercream is made with tons of icing sugar and butter, a drop or two of flavoring, and that's it!
+Heavy, overly sweet, and completely boring, I was never able to eat more than 3 bites from such a fondant cake slice.

 No more worries about ruining your fondant with the filling.